MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Partner Interactions 1.md

   *   * *Jump to [anchor 17](#17)*

-*If the player chooses "default":*
+*If the team has entered a certain area:*

   * *Anchor: <a name="1"></a>1*